iwascoding/CHCGI/README.markdown

 # How do I use this

-To create your own CGI handler for the cocoahub, duplicate the sample CGI repository or follow these steps:
+To create your own CGI handler for the cocoahub, duplicate the [cocahub sample CGI repository](https://github.com/iwascoding/cocoahubSampleCGI) or follow these steps:

 * Create a new command-line tool project in Xcode of type 'Foundation'
 * Create a Podfile, like this